r4f4elSR/the_natural_method/content/index.md

 title: The Natural Method
 ---

-This site is a digital reproduction of the book English By The Nature Method by Arthur Jensen.
+This is a digital reproduction of the book English By The Nature Method by Arthur Jensen.